SchoolOfCode/bc17-w7d3-workshop-nextjs-boilerplate-team-rocket-1/Plan.md

 - import expect from playwright/test✅
 - add expect to be this page into test✅
 - check test passes✅
+- IMPORTANT: You will need to run the following command on all computers that didn't originally install/initialized playwright:
+  `npx playwright install`

 ## Plan user stories ✅

 ## Create tests

-*Playwrite-guide*
+_Playwrite-guide_

-# End-to-end test
+# End-to-end tests

+## User Story 1: Regional Reviews

 - First, open mobile website
 - Then scroll down to the review section
 - Finally, click on 'England' to view the latest review from England.

 ## Create second test

 # Unit test with Jest?